Why You Don't Want to Use Full Face Snorkel Masks

 One observation that should be made is that very few experienced and dedicated snorkelers use full face masks.
 Simply put, enthusiasts that know and spend time in the water do not use full face masks.

-Full face masks unfortunately tend to appeal to beginning snorkelers, whom also tend to be less able than proficient snorkelers to recognize and respond to the many potential problems that may occur.
+Full face masks unfortunately tend to appeal to beginning snorkelers, who also tend to be less able than proficient snorkelers to recognize and respond to the many potential problems that may occur.

 In recent years, many dive shops (primarily in Hawaii) have stopped renting and selling full face masks due to safety concerns.